 Criminals go to great lengths to spoof your brand, even registering lookalike domains complete with DMARC authentication.

-Agari spots both all types of impersonation tactics on your domains, enabling you to root out phishing and get back to the business of engaging with your customers over email.
+Agari spots both all types of impersonation tactics on your domains, enabling you to root out phishing emails and get back to the business of engaging with your customers over email.

 Automate DMARC email authentication and enforcement to prevent brand abuse and protect your consumers from costly phishing attacks.Learn more